Should You Pay Off Student Loans With Your 401k?

 Alternatives for Repaying Student Loans

-- Consolidating student loan debt: Only certain student loans are eligible to be consolidated, and your interest rate won’t change – but you can combine multiple loans into one big one.
+- Consolidating federal student loan debt: Only federal student loans are eligible to be consolidated with the government, and your interest rate won’t change – but you can combine multiple loans into one big one.
 You can potentially reduce your monthly payment, too, as consolidation might offer longer repayment terms.
 Although your loans would cost more in interest in the long run if you stretched out the repayment timeline.
+Learn more in our Direct Consolidation Loan guide.

 - Paying extra to existing student loans: If you can work a side gig or find room in your budget to pay extra, you could pay off student loans faster.